iamdavidfrancis/talesoforlandia/history/swords-3.md

 ### What is Swords of Orlandia III?

-Swords of Orlandia III: The Kaz'Radan Prophecy is the third and final installment of Anime Festival Orlando's interactive convention experience, a live action medieval RPG.
+Swords of Orlandia III: The Kaz'Radan Prophecy is the third and final installment of Anime Festival Orlando's Live Action Convention Experience (LACE), a live action medieval RPG.
 Throughout the weekend, factions known as the ruling Shadowfowl and the rebellious Anarchs will be at war the entire weekend to claim sacred Runes that will play a pivotal role in deciding who will win the final battle.
 Both sides will depend heavily on courageous and cunning warriors to lend to their cause.
 This is where you come in!

 That's right!
 You will have a role in this game in which you participate in quests, win challenges and help your side uncover the elusive Runes necessary for victory!
 As you participate more in the game, you will gain experience points (XP) that you may use to level up your rank in the game and purchase equipment and other items.